ntlg72/etl-ws-1/docs/source/installation.rst

 Usage
 -----

-Runnin a MySql Instance with Docker Compose
+Running a MySql Instance with Docker Compose
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will use a single container for our MySQL instance with Docke Compose.
 In your command line or terminal of your WSL2 machine, navigate to the this project´s directory, and into the ``mysql`` directory.